Estimating consumption-based costs

 When you need to run in dedicated VMs or in isolation, use custom images, or want to use your excess App Service plan capacity.
 Uses regular App Service plan billing.
 Cost is based on your chosen pricing tier.

-This article focuses on Consumption and Flex Consumption plans because in these plans billing depends on active periods of executions inside each instance.
+This article focuses on Flex Consumption and Consumption plans because in these plans billing depends on active periods of executions inside each instance.

 Durable Functions can also run in both of these plans.
 To learn more about the cost considerations when using Durable Functions, see Durable Functions billing.